kyletimmermans/kyletimmermans.github.io/README.md

 <div>&ensp;&ensp;-String escapes needed for script tags (Back slashes)</div>
 <div>&ensp;&ensp;-Article tag escape (Closed to begin code and an open one for the end</div>
 <div>&ensp;&ensp;-Apostrophe escapes (Back slashes)</div>

-### IF YOU MAKE EDITS TO CVE GISTS, YOU MUST UPDATE IT HERE
+### IF YOU MAKE EDITS TO CVE GISTS IN OFFICIAL GITHUB GISTS, YOU MUST UPDATE IT HERE INSIDE cves.html